In this article, you'll find all the information you need to import your transactions from Binance to CryptoBooks via CSV file.

 the Excel file will be generated and automatically saved on your computer

-Import your first CSV file into CryptoBooks
+Import your Binance CSV files into CryptoBooks